-There are many micro-needling devices available.
+There are OH SO MANY micro-needling devices available.
 Dermarollers use wheels of needles while micro-needling pens have cartridges with a cluster of needles at the tip.
-Both work by causing an injury to the skin to stimulate the growth of new collagen and elastin, our skin's scaffolding.
-Increased collagen and elastin production improves the appearance of scars and wrinkles.
+Both work by causing an injury to the skin to stimulate the growth of new collagen and elastin, our skin’s scaffolding.
+Increased collagen and elastin improves the appearance of scars and wrinkles.
 To learn more, read our blog post, What is micro-needling?

-Microneedling is cost-effective, and can be done on skin that may not be suitable for chemical peels or laser resurfacing - such as around the eyes, mouth, hands, and chest.
-It's well tolerated by patients and has minimal downtime.
+What are some advantages of micro-needling?
+Microneedling is cost-effective, and can be done in areas where chemical peels or laser resurfacing cannot – like around the eyes or mouth.
+It’s well tolerated by patients and has minimal downtime.
 Better yet, it is easily individualized.
 So areas with skin damage that require a more aggressive approach can be treated with a longer needle.

 Micro-needling also helps smooth small, thin wrinkles, like those around the eyes, and “does a very nice job” on upper-lip wrinkles, says Tina A. Alster, an Associate Professor of Dermatology at Georgetown University in Washington, D.C.

-The FDA Defines 2 Types of Micro-needling: Medical and Cosmetic.
+The FDA Defines 2 Types of Micro-needling: Medical & Cosmetic.